bradleymoore111/todo/README.md

 Make a drag and drop UX builder.
 Including pre-creating elements and their types, automatic labels, etc.

 Tracking and flicking tool, probably JS Canvas, possibly CPP to take over the mouse

+Wallpaper manager for my phone

+Msuic player, that tracks and assigns elo scores to songs, then selects them based on their elos
+* Skipping would count as lowering, allowing to play counts as raising